NaderDroid/Memory-game/README.md

 ## memory-game

-This will host the memory-game excersize from GA
+This will host the memory-game exercise from GA